 How does dosing work—especially for women?

 1 out of 4 women in America today take a psychiatric medication.
 That’s compared with 1 in 7 men.
-Women are nearly twice as likely as men to receive a diagnosis of depression or an anxiety disorder.
+Women are nearly twice as likely as men to get a diagnosis of depression or an anxiety disorder.
 Pharmaceuticals improve the lives of many women.
-But for others, they aren’t necessary.
-Or they can cause side effects as bad as the underlying condition.
+But, for others, they aren’t necessary.
+Or they can cause side effects as bad as the underlying conditions.
 The increase in prescriptions for psychiatric medications, often by doctors in other specialties, is creating a generation of overly medicated women.
 It makes me wonder if women are making decisions based on sound medicine.
 Or are they responding to peer pressure or advertising?

-Right now, antidepressants are used in the clinical management of anxiety disorders, chronic pain, and even menopausal hot flashes.
+Right now, antidepressants are used in the clinical management of anxiety disorders, chronic pain, and even hot flashes.
 That’s insane.
 Also, when a prescription is written for every individual symptom, basic connections are overlooked.
 For example, more than 90% of depressed patients complain about difficulties falling asleep, sleep disruption, or early morning awakenings.
 Sleep disruption and depression are closely linked. ¾ of depressed patients also suffer from insomnia symptoms.
 But one pill for each symptom clouds these obvious links.

 More women are turning to cannabis

 Women, as a group, know they’re being overmedicated.
 Many are finding ways to wean themselves off.
 In 2018, the cannabis delivery service, Eaze, reported that the number of women buying cannabis products from them almost doubled.
 And, according to Brightfield Group, women now make up 51% of all U.S. cannabis consumers.

 Cannabis helps women with more than chronic pain